saptarshibasu/cassandra-study/README.md

   * The co-ordinator node sends acknowledgement to the client
   * If the co-ordinator node fails while executing the batch, the other nodes holding the batchlog will do the execution.
 These nodes keep checking every minute for batchlogs that should have been executed
   * Cassandra uses a grace period from the timestamp on the batch statement equal to twice the value of the write_request_timeout_in_ms property.
 Any batches that are older than this grace period will be replayed and then deleted from the remaining node
+  * A batch containing conditional updates can only operate within a single partition
+  * If one statement in a batch is a conditional update, the conditional logic must return true, or the entire batch fails
+  * If the batch contains two or more conditional updates, all the conditions must return true, or the entire batch fails

 ### Light Weight Transaction